Project-Alpaca/Alpaca/README.md

 #### Progress

 Crucial: Whether or not using alternatives from Alpaca v1 is feasible.
-Yes: Not feasible.
-No alternative from Alpaca v1.
+- Yes: No alternative from Alpaca v1.
 Component is essential for Alpaca v2.
-No: Feasible.
-Alpaca v1 components will work to some extent and their v2 counterpart can be developed later.
+- No: Alpaca v1 components will work to some extent and their v2 counterpart can be developed later.
 Or the component is optional.

 ##### Hardware